Elekes-Szab\'o for collinearity on cubic surfaces: Introduction

 The (planar) \emph{orchard problem} asks for finite configurations of points in the real plane such that many lines pass through exactly three of the points.
 Call such lines \emph{3-rich}.
 See \cite{BGS-orchard} for details of the long history of this problem, and the result that for any $n\geq 3$, taking a subgroup of order $n$ of an elliptic curve yields a configuration with $\lfloor n(n-3)/6\rfloor+1$ 3-rich lines.
 In \cite[Theorem~1.3, \S9]{GT-ordinaryLines}, Green and Tao show that this is optimal for large $n$, and moreover that taking finite subgroups of irreducible cubics is the only source of such optimal configurations.

 In \cite{ES-orchard}, Elekes and Szabó consider a coarse asymptotic version of the problem: for what configurations of $n$ points in $\R^2$ are there $\sim n^2$ lines passing through at least three of the points?
 Call such lines \emph{triple lines}.
 In this context, any (possibly reducible) planar cubic curve provides such configurations, again by considering group structures induced by collinearity.
 If one restricts to the case that the configuration is to be a subset of an algebraic curve, the problem becomes an instance of that considered in \cite{ES-groups}, where algebraic groups are seen to be the only possible way to achieve the quadratic bound; \cite{ES-orchard} uses this to show that only cubic curves yield quadratically many triple lines.
-A subsequent strengthening by Raz, Sharir, and de Zeeuw \cite[Corollary~6.2]{RSdZ-ESR}) gives a bound $O_d(n^{2 - \frac16})$ on the number of such lines for $n$ points on an irreducible curve of degree $d>3$.
+A subsequent strengthening by Raz, Sharir, and de Zeeuw \cite[Corollary~6.2]{RSdZ-ESR} gives a bound $O_d(n^{2 - \frac16})$ on the number of such lines for $n$ points on an irreducible curve of degree $d>3$.

-The motivation behind this paper is the problem of extending \cite{ES-groups} to higher dimension, without the restrictive general position assumption made in that paper (nor the only slightly weaker ``coarse general position'' assumption in \cite{BB-cohMod}).
-As a natural example of this, we consider the \emph{spatial orchard problem}, in which one now considers configurations of $n$ points in $\R^3$ and again considers the number of triple lines.
-See \cite{dZ-space} and its references for what little literature there is on these spatial problems.
+The motivation behind this paper is the problem of extending the main higher-dimensional result of \cite{ES-groups} (Theorem 27) by dropping the restrictive general position assumption made in that paper.
+As a natural example of this, we consider the \emph{spatial orchard problem}, in which one now considers configurations of $n$ points in $\R^3$ and counts the triple lines.
+See \cite{dZ-space} and its references for what literature there is on these spatial problems.
 We can again formulate a problem of Elekes-Szabó-type by taking an algebraic surface in $\R^3$ and asking for configurations of $n$ points on the surface with $\sim n^2$ triple lines.
 We have uninteresting solutions to this: if $S$ is a cubic surface, then the intersection of $S$ with a plane is a cubic curve, which typically supports a configuration as above.
-Distributing our points across a family of $m=m(n)$ such planes, we can get $\geq \Omega(\frac{n^2}m)$ triple lines with $\leq O((\frac nm)^2)$ of them on any given plane.
+Distributing our points across a family of $m=m(n)$ such planes, we can get $\Omega(\frac{n^2}m)$ triple lines with $O(\frac {n^2}{m^2})$ of them on any given plane.
 To rule out these unoriginal solutions, we may phrase the question as follows (where we also pass to the more algebraically natural generality of surfaces in complex projective space rather than $\R^3$):